• Seit 1999 online

 Wild camping in Spain

 A few obstacles arise when wanting to pitch a tent in Spain.
 Firstly, just about every piece of land in Spain is privately owned.
 Secondly, especially inland, the ground consists almost entirely of rocks and sharp stones, making it nearly impossible to set up camp.
-And if you’re fortunate enough to have discovered a spot without rocks and stones, then it’s sure to be full of thorns.
-On the bright side, you can stay in a caravan overnight in Spain in designated areas.
+And if you’re fortunate enough to have discovered a spot without rocks and stones, it’s sure to be full of thorns.
+On the bright side, you can stay in a caravan overnight in designated areas of Spain.

 Wild camping in Sweden